Dental Bone Grafting Is A Process In Which Bone Is Grafted To Fill The Missing Bone.

 The status of your oral health isn’t restricted to the condition of your teeth, and a healthy jawbone is of equal importance for the appearance and function.
 If you don’t have enough bone to support the teeth, whether real or prosthetic, dental bone grafting may be the perfect solution.

-If you're interested in dental implants then schedule your complimentary consulation with Advanced Dentistry of Scarsdale Today!Request an Appointment
+If you're interested in dental implants then schedule your consultation with Advanced Dentistry of Scarsdale Today!Request My Appointment

 The jawbone is crucial to the overall structure of the mouth and has a huge influence on the overall shape as well as the stability of your teeth.
 Unfortunately, when the jawbone becomes damaged due to gum disease, trauma, or the side effects of pulling a tooth out, it can lead to depression and degradation in the bone.